commonphp/.github/profile/README.md

 These libraries are open for use, with the stipulation that licensing information is preserved.
 While issue reporting and contributions are welcome, I must advise that my ability to respond may be limited, and updates to this library may not occur regularly.

+## Notes on stability

+It should go without saying that, at the time of writing this, these libraries should not be considered stable.
+They may be missing unit tests, general examples, or further documentation.
+Additionally, there may be bugs present within the source.
+This is due to the fact that, as I need new library, I will write it - then include it in the project I'm working on - and fix bugs or add issues as things come up.

 ## Notes on Documentation

 Documenting a public library poses a significant challenge for me, primarily due to my struggle with articulating the operational intricacies of these libraries.
 To address this, I rely on AI, specifically OpenAI, to generate documentation.
 This approach ensures that while the code is authored by me, the documentation is both a personal reference and, potentially, a resource for public use.